illixion/vscode-vibrancy-continued/README.md

 # "Your VSCode installation appears to be corrupt"

-This extension works by editing VS Code's checksum-verified CSS file, which means that a warning prompt will appear after installing and enabling `vscode-vibrancy-continued`.
+This extension works by editing VS Code's checksum-verified CSS file, which means that a warning prompt will appear after installing and enabling Vibrancy Continued.
 This warning is safe to disregard, and all changes can be reverted.
 Click on the cogwheel and select **Don't Show Again** to hide it.

 ![screenshot](./warn.png)
 ![screenshot](./warnfix.png)